Hestat/blazescan/README.md

 	git pull
 	./install.sh

-This will pul any changes from the git repo and apply them to your install.
+This will pull any changes from the git repo and apply them to your install.